 Step 1: Use moments when you are totally frustrated as a trigger, like when your mind is fixed on an annoying thought or you are stuck in traffic.

 Step 2: Recall something you found very amusing in the past.
-Think about it during your laugh challenge to help stimulate the giggles.
+It could even be a funny movie.
+Think about it to help stimulate the giggles.
 Move on even if you don’t find something especially funny to laugh at.

 Step 3: Try forcing yourself to laugh a few times as realistically as you can for one minute.